elicharlese/ECE/docs/guidelines.md

 - Include completion checkboxes for actionable items

 ### Version Control
-- All documentation changes should be committed with descriptive messages
+- All documentation changes should be committed with descriptive messages following `/docs/naming-strategy.md`
+- Patch completion marked with standardized commit messages: `✅ PATCH X: Feature Name - COMPLETE`
+- Archive commits use format: `🗂️ Archive patches X-Y and clean repository structure`
 - Major documentation updates should be tagged with version numbers
-- Archive outdated documentation rather than deleting it
+- Archive outdated documentation rather than deleting it (preserve in archive files)

 ## Content Organization